w3c/wot-cg/Tutorials/whatiswot/15-Protocol_Level/README.md

 Here, the form tells the Consumer that it can read the property `coffeeBeansLeft` using HTTP and expects a JSON response.
 Because this is a readproperty operation, the Consumer knows to perform an HTTP GET request.

 #### CoAP

-CoAP is a lightweight protocol designed for constrained devices and low-power networks.
-It provides a similar interaction model to HTTP, but with much lower overhead, making it suitable for embedded systems and IoT deployments with limited resources.

 Let's use CoAP to invoke the `brewCoffee` action: